FindoraNetwork/rt-evm/crates/api/README.md

 ##### Params

 *   `number` -  A block number.
-*   `show_rich_tx` -  Boolean,If true it returns the full transaction objects, if false only the hashes of the transactions.
+*   `show_fat_tx` -  Boolean,If true it returns the full transaction objects, if false only the hashes of the transactions.

 ##### Returns